 Click the Edit with I/O Editor/Chip Planner/Constraint Editor button to edit existing and add new constraints.
-Except for the Netlist Attribute constraints (.fdc and .ndc) file, which cannot be edited by an interactive tool, all other constraint types can be edited with an Interactive Tool.
-The .fdc and .ndc files can be edited using the Libero SoC Text Editor.
+Except for the Netlist Attribute constraints (\.fdc and \.ndc) file, which cannot be edited by an interactive tool, all other constraint types can be edited with an Interactive Tool.
+The \.fdc and \.ndc files can be edited using the Libero SoC Text Editor.

-The I/O Editor is the interactive tool to edit I/O Attributes, Chip Planner is the interactive tool to edit Floorplanning Constraints, and the Constraint Editor is the interactive tool to edit Timing Constraints.
+The Interactive Tool to edit I/O Attributes is the I/O Editor.
+The Interactive Tool to edit Floorplanning Constraints is the Chip Planner.
+The Interactive Tool to edit Timing Constraints is the Constraint Editor.